 They also fondly parodied the trope in one of the supplemental shorts: Mamoru becomes "Tuxedo Mask" just by putting on a tuxedo, top hat and mask, but the one time he does it on camera, it gets all the same fancy shots, edits, and sound effects as the girls' magical transformations.

 Many, many, many Kamen Rider characters had this... until 1989.
 Actual sequences were common in the Showa era; even the enemies had transformation sequences, even if they amounted to little more than the camera zooming in on them, blurring a bit, and revealing the monster from its disguise.
 For the revival era (Kamen Rider Kuuga and onward) they were mostly phased out in favor of transformation special effects done on the fly.
-Just about the only Heisei series to use honest-to-goodness Transformation Sequences is Kiva, and only then for form changes.
+(By now, though, they're as elaborate as any full sequence.)
+Just about the only Heisei series to use honest-to-goodness stock footage Transformation Sequences is Kiva, and only then for form changes (and Dark Kiva.)